Operational maintenance: Purpose

+Settings and examples

 This form of preventative maintenance can be performed in any setting where machines, equipment, or vehicles are used.
 This may include manufacturing plants and factories, as well as automotive shops.
 In many commercial buildings, heating and cooling engineers perform operational maintenance tasks on furnaces, boilers, and air conditioners.

 Some operational maintenance responsibilities can be as simple as inspecting the machine to spot any changes or issues.
 This allows the operator to detect a potential danger, such as loose fasteners or debris that could contribute to an accident.
 Basic cleaning, including removing debris or excess grease from a machine, is also considered part of operational maintenance.

 Depending on the type of equipment in use, operators may also be responsible for replacing worn out filters or cartridges, or removing and replacing a worn belt, cutting tool, or grinding stone.
 Operational maintenance may entail keeping machinery well lubricated to reduce the risk of friction or failure.
 Many basic machine adjustments needed during the course of operation also fall within this category of preventative maintenance.